State index

 Across Hawaii's 5 counties, none have two or more of the four health-risk areas (environmental, disease, provider access, and social conditions) above the national threshold at once.
 Where need shows up here, it tends to be concentrated in a single area rather than stacking.

-Statewide, the health-risk area scoring highest on average is disease burden, the leading driver of community health need in Hawaii.
+Statewide, the health-risk area scoring highest on average is social and economic conditions, the leading driver of community health need in Hawaii.

-Hawaii County carries the highest overall need in the state, with an opportunity score of 27 out of 100 (below average).
+Kalawao County carries the highest overall need in the state, with an opportunity score of 31 out of 100 (below average).
 Higher scores mean more burden relative to the rest of the country.

 | County | Opportunity | Env | Disease | Provider | Social | Pop |